-FAA or the California Division of Aeronautics will determine the need for marking and lighting of an obstruction as part of aeronautical studies conducted in accordance with FAR Part 77.
-Under most circumstances, when reviewing proposed structures that exceed the height criteria, the ALUC is expected to abide by the FAA's conclusions regarding marking and lighting requirements.
-However, situations may arise in which the ALUC, because of its particular knowledge of local airports and airspace, may reach a different conclusion than that of the FAA.
-In such instances, the ALUC may determine either that a proposed structure is unacceptable or that it is acceptable only if marked and lighted.
+FAA or the California Division of Aeronautics will determine the need for marking and lighting of obstructions as part of aeronautical studies conducted in accordance with FAR Part 77.
+Under most circumstances, when reviewing proposed structures that exceed the height criteria, The ALUC is expected to abide by the FAA's conclusions regarding marking and lighting requirements.
+However, situations may arise in which the ALUC, because of its particular knowledge of local airports and airspace, may reach a different conclusion than the FAA.
+In such instances, the ALUC may determine either that a proposed structure is unacceptable or that it is acceptable only with appropriate marking and lighting.
 Any marking and lighting that the ALUC may require shall be consistent with FAA standards as to color and other features.